-About Sustaining Impact Grant (SIG)
+About Sustaining Impact Grant

-The Sustaining Impact Grant is part of the Fund for the Arts' annual investment plan.
-The purpose of SIG is to provide general operating support to arts organizations whose programming advances the community's Imagine Greater Louisville 2025 priorities and the Fund for the Arts' Vision, Mission, and Values.
+The Sustaining Impact Grant (SIG) is part of the Fund for the Arts' annual investment plan.
+The purpose of SIG is to provide general operating support to arts organizations whose programming advances the Fund for the Arts' Vision, Mission, and Values.